 Places in popular areas and around tourist attractions are more likely to have higher prices and charge higher service charges.
 Although this may not make too much difference if you are just looking for a cup of coffee, I would take this into account when looking for food.
 Avoiding these places can also often help if you are looking for better service.

-What are the service charges on the bills?
+What are the service charges on the bills in Rome?

 A service charge is usually included on the final bill at Italian restaurants, usually noted as servizio incluso.
 This obligatory service charge often ranges from around 8% up to a steep 20%.
 This should legally be clearly stated somewhere on the menu, so do check the menu if you want to know whether it will be charged before ordering, or ask.
 Not all restaurants charge for service, but we found service charges more common than not.